 Your personal data – what is it?

 Personal data relates to a living individual who can be identified from that data.
-Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
+Identification can be through the information alone or in conjunction with other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation or the GDPR and the Data Protection Act (2018).

-- Processing is carried out by a not-for-profit body with a religious aim provided:
+- Where processing is carried out by a not-for-profit body with a religious aim provided: -

 - the processing relates only to members of the congregation or former members (or those who have regular contact with it in connection with those purposes); and